 Want to have an amazing dog?
 Socialize your puppy!

 Puppies are full of promise.
-Each adorable new puppy has the potential to be our joyous companion for years.
-Yet all too often the sweet, friendly, outgoing puppy grows up to be a shy, overreactive adult dog; fearful in new situations and prone to anxiety, noise phobia, and sometimes even aggression.
+Each adorable new puppy has the potential to be our joyous companion for years and years.
+Yet all too often the sweet, friendly, outgoing puppy grows up to be a shy, over reactive adult dog; fearful in new situations and prone to anxiety, noise phobia, and sometimes even aggression.
 These behaviors can make living with dogs challenging and sometimes less than joyous.

-How can we ensure our puppies grow up to be the dogs of our dreams?
+How can we ensure that our puppies grow up to be the dog of our dreams?
 Socialize them!
-What exactly does this mean?
+But what exactly does that mean?
 The answer lies in the extraordinary ability of the young puppy to take in and make lasting impressions about the world around them.
-These impressions, to noises, places, things, animals, and activities will either be negative, “Oh man!
+These impressions; to noises, places, things, animals, and activities will either be negative, “Oh man!
 That was so scary!” or positive, “Yay!
-I got cheese!”
-That’s where we come in.
+I got cheese!”.
+And that’s where we come in.

-So, when to “treat” and when to retreat?
-If your puppy is engaged, calm, and happy with a new situation, person, another animal, object, or noise, give a treat and praise.
+When to “treat” and when to retreat?
+If your puppy is engaged, calm, and happy with a new situation, person, other animal, object, or noise, give a treat and praise.
 If your puppy is nervous and backs away, wait for your puppy to start to investigate, and then treat and praise.
-Basically, if your puppy is scared, you should retreat and try a slower approach after the puppy is no longer anxious.
+If your puppy is scared, you shouldretreat and try a slower approach after the puppy is no longer anxious.

 Remember that you are not only positively reinforcing happy behavior, but you are also trying to change your puppy’s emotional response with praise and food.
 That said, no amount of food or praise can soothe a truly terrified puppy.
 We need to be savvy about the things that might be too scary or overwhelming for our individual puppies and introduce these things gradually, without evoking fear or anxiety.